geaz/simplyKeeb-60K/README.md

 ![Lower](images/lower.png)

 Please be aware, that the shortcuts on the keys are *Windows Shortcuts*.
 Many of them won't work on Linux or Mac OS.

+## Firmware

+To build the firmware, make sure you have a valid QMK firmware tool chain.
+Then execute the build.sh script in the firmware folder (the script expects the qmk at ~/qmk-firmware).